zaiisao/Documentation/en/Agora Platform/sdk_behaviors .md

 > - If UID 2 does not receive any data from UID 1 in 10 seconds, UID 2 receives the `client.on('stream-removed')` callback.
 > - If the server does not receive any data from UID 1 in 30 seconds, UID 2 receives the `client.on('peer-leave')` callback.

+## Process Gets Killed
+This scenario involves the following situations:

+- Enables or disables VoIP mode.
+- The process gets killed.
+- Closes a web page.

+Suppose UID 1 and UID 2 are in the same channel.
+When the process of user A gets killed:

+- If UID 1 is in iOS or macOS: UID 1 calls the `leaveChannel` method and UID 2 receives a callback:

+	- Android, Windows, or Linux: UID 2 receives the `onUserOffline` callback.
+	- iOS or macOS: UID 2 receives the `didOfflineOfUid` callback.
+	- The Web: UID 2 receives the `client.on('peer-leave')` callback.

+- If UID 1 is in Android, Windows, or Linux and user B uses the Native SDK:

+	- If UID 1 does not restart the app and rejoin the original channel within 20 seconds (you can set the timeout value.
+For more information, contact support@agora.io), UID 2 receives a callback:

+   - Android, Windows, or Linux: UID 2 receives the `onUserOffline` callback.
+   - iOS or macOS: UID 2 receives the `didOfflineOfUid` callback.

+	- If UID 1 restarts the app and rejoins the original channel within 20 seconds, UID 2 does not receive any callback function.

+- If UID 1 is in Android, Windows, or Linux and UID 2 uses the Web SDK:

+	- If UID 1 does not restart the app and rejoin the original channel within 10 seconds, UID 2 receives the` client.on('stream-removed')` callback.
+	- If UID 1 restarts the app and rejoins the original channel, UID 2 does not receive any callback.

+- For the Web SDK, killing a process is equivalent to a user dropping offline.
+- If UID 1 is the last user in the channel, the server destroys the channel in 10 seconds.